roboto-ai/roboto-lerobot-actions/README.md

 ## Actions

+### Convert MCAP Files to LeRobot Dataset

+**An example Roboto Action** that demonstrates how to convert MCAP files stored in Roboto into LeRobot dataset format.
+This example shows how to:
+- Load and parse MCAP files from Roboto storage
+- Extract and synchronize multiple topics (joint states, trajectories, camera images)
+- Generate LeRobot-compatible datasets with proper metadata and structure

+In this specific example, the action processes MCAP files where each file represents one episode of dual-arm robot manipulation.
+It extracts action trajectories, observation states, and dual camera feeds, then aligns them temporally based on a configurable topic frequency.
+The resulting LeRobot dataset includes synchronized observation-action pairs with video data, ready for model training.

+See the [action-specific README](./mcap-to-lerobot/README.md) for detailed setup and usage instructions.

 ### Enrich LeRobot Dataset With Derived Data

 **An example Roboto Action** that demonstrates one approach to adding features to LeRobot datasets stored in Roboto.
 This example shows how to: